 Wrath looked down at his unclothed, dirt-streaked chest when the area bellowed again.
 He noted that his skin hadn’t met water in over a week.
 Being closer to beast than man, he had little to no regard for his hygiene.

 He pushed his scent to the back of his mind and focused on the issue at hand: hunger.
 He placed the book down and his body up.
 A deep breath was taken before his eyes went to the window.
 With everything in him, he hoped that he failed to find the girl.
-And for once in a long time, things went his way.
-Because the tree that she was curled by last night was now abandoned.
-She left.
+For once in a long time, things went his way.
+She was gone.

 Relief- a feeling nearly alien to him, flooded his senses.
 She was gone.
 She was safe.